Capsule Closet Mythbusting: What No One Tells You

 Seasonal Transition Reality Check

-The Reality: Most climates require seasonal adjustments, storage solutions, and transitional pieces that blur the lines between the idealized "minimal" wardrobe.
+The Reality: Most climates require seasonal adjustments, storage solutions, and transitional pieces that blur the lines of any idealized minimal wardrobe.

 Why One Capsule Formula Doesn't Work for Everyone